-Population-focused Health Care –
+Population-focused Health Care – nur544 (3 credits)

 Theories, principles, and strategies of population-based health care are used to design, implement, and evaluate services and plans of care to promote, maintain, and restore health in a defined population.
 Students focus on population aggregates in structured or unstructured settings across care environments.
 Strategies to evaluate health outcomes and costs of care are emphasized.

 This graduate-level course is 6 weeks.
 This course is available as part of a degree or certificate program.
-To enroll, speak with an Enrollment Advisor.
+To enroll, speak with an Enrollment Representative.

-Advanced Community Health Concepts
+Advanced Population-Based Health Concepts

 - Evaluate major concepts of population-based health.

-- Describe the concept of community as client.
+- Analyze the concept of community as client.

-Formulating a Community Health Program
+Planning a Population-Focused Health Program

-- Formulate measurable outcome objectives.
+- Formulate measurable outcome goals and objectives.

 Program Implementation and Evaluation

-- The University of Phoenix reserves the right to modify courses.
+The University of Phoenix reserves the right to modify courses.

-- While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+While widely available, not all programs are available in all locations or in both online and on-campus formats.
+Please check with a University Enrollment Representative.

-- Transferability of credit is at the discretion of the receiving institution.
+Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.